Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Results

 As explained in the Methods, over the course of development, the PSM expands through new cells being added to its posterior end, such that the existing cells progressively encounter increasing values of the morphogen concentration.
-Modeling this time-evolution as an effective flow of the segment of adjacent cells along the gradient in $g$, we observe that a transient phase of ES is followed by desynchronization and subsequent attenuation of the oscillations, eventually leading to a separation of the steady states of the two cells [Fig.~\ref{fig:fig3}~(d)].
+Modeling this time-evolution as an effective flow of the segment of adjacent cells along the gradient in $g$, we observe that a transient phase of ES is followed by desynchronization and subsequent attenuation of the oscillations, eventually leading to a separation of the steady states of the two cells [Fig.~\ref{fig:fig3}~(d); see also Supplementary Information, Fig.~S7)].
 The gap $\Delta$ between the steady states increases with time, giving rise to a pronounced ISS state.
-Immediately preceding the arrest of periodic activity, we observe that the amplitude $A$ and period $\tau_P$ [Fig.~\ref{fig:fig3}~(e)] of the oscillations show characteristic changes that are in agreement with experimental observations of somitogenesis.
-Specifically, the amplitude decreases [Fig.~\ref{fig:fig3}~(f)] while the period increases [Fig.~\ref{fig:fig3}~(g)] with time, similar to what has been reported in Refs.~\cite{oates2012,shih2015}.
+This duration depends sensitively on the steepness of the morphogen concentration gradient (see Supplementary Information, Fig.~S8).
+The sequence of dynamical transitions seen in the model are robust with respect to the presence of noise as shown explicitly in Fig.~\ref{fig:fig3}~(e) by introducing stochastic fluctuations in the dynamical variables (see also Supplementary Information, Fig.~S9).
+Immediately preceding the arrest of periodic activity, we observe that the period $\tau_P$ [Fig.~\ref{fig:fig3}~(f)] of the oscillations increases with time that is in agreement with experimental observations of somitogenesis~\cite{delaune2012,shih2015}.